donbronco/pdsnd_github/README.md

 ### Description
 Udacity Nanodegree for Python
-Use Python to analyse and explore data.
+Use Python to analyse and explore US bikeshare data.
 Answers interesting questions and computes descriptive statistics.
+Script takes in raw input to create an interactive experience in the terminal to present these statistics.